 - Saline solution flushes the intravenous line.

-- Toxic agent (not used by all states) – Potassium chloride is given at a lethal dose in order to interrupt the electrical signaling essential to heart functions.
+- Toxic agent (not used by all states) – Potassium chloride is given at a lethal dose to interrupt the electrical signaling essential to heart functions.
 This induces cardiac arrest.

 Within a minute or two after the last drug is administered, a physician or medical technician declares the inmate dead.
-The amount of time between when the prisoner leaves the holding cell and when he or she is declared dead may be just 30 minutes.
+The amount of time between when the prisoner leaves the holding cell and when they are declared dead maybe just 30 minutes.
 Death usually occurs anywhere from five to 18 minutes after the execution order is given.
-After the execution, the body is placed in a body bag and taken to medical examiner, who may perform an autopsy.
+After the execution, the body is placed in a body bag and taken to the medical examiner, who may perform an autopsy.
 It is then either claimed by the inmate’s family or interred by the state.

 Lethal Injection in the United States

-Lethal injection is the world’s newest method of execution, and is quickly becoming the most common one.
-In 1982, the United States became the first country to use lethal injection as a means of carrying out capital punishment.
+Lethal injection is the world’s newest method of execution and is quickly becoming the most common one.
+In 1982, the United States became the first country to use lethal injection to carry out capital punishment.

 Lethal injection was originally proposed as a means of execution in 1888 in New York, but the state chose electrocution instead.
 In 1977, Oklahoma became the first state to adopt lethal-injection legislation.
 Five years later, Texas performed the first execution by lethal injection.

-Of the 38 U.S. states that have a death penalty, 34 use lethal injection as the primary form of execution.
+Of the 38 U.S. states with a death penalty, 34 use lethal injection as the primary form of execution.
 The U.S. federal government and the U.S. military also use lethal injection.
 In 2004, according to the U.S. Department of Justice, 59 people were executed in the United States, and all but one of those died by lethal injection.
 The number of states authorizing lethal injection increased from 27 in 1994 to 37 in 2004.
-In 2010, a shortage in one of the drugs used in lethal injection led to some states postponing executions.
+In 2010, a shortage in one of the lethal injection drugs led to some states postponing executions.

 Lethal Injection Outside the United States